 - YouView devices that do not support MHEG-ICS services.

 Why doesn’t my YouView set-top box support these channels?

 YouView does not support MHEG-ICS therefore you will not be able to watch channels delivered via the Connect TV service.

-I can only see some of the Connect TV channels
+Why can I only see some of the Connect TV channels?

 This may be down to the device (usually this will be an older 2011 device) not supporting the encrypted video standard required on some channels.